InstaPy/instapy-gender-classification/README.md

 python classify_profiles.py fun good car shoes nature food
 ```

+### How to classify?
+There are 3 classes:
+- `m` (male)
+- `f` (female)
+- `x` (not defined)

+When the script asks you to enter the sex of the profile, choose one of the above mentioned letters.

+> Note: the letter `x` is meant to be used for e.g. shops and other business that definitely don't have any gender.
+I came across a bike shop.
+This definitely is profile that should be classified with an `x`.

 ### Contributing your classifications
 Your gathered data is important!
 This is the key outcome of this tool which will help us build a AI model that can predict the sex of a person based on it's profile page.